emakina-cee-oss/android-http/README.md

 ## Planned
 * Chaining multiple processors
 * OAuth 2.0
-* Use cache if offline
-* Connectivity awareness

 ## License
 Apache License, Version 2.0.
 Please refer to LICENSE and NOTICE for additional information.